(Disclosure: Some of the links below may be affiliate links)

 Another reason I prefer Ricardo is that the platform is for selling things.
 On Anibis, you can post ads of any kind.
 It means the platform has a minimal notion of delivery, for instance.
 On Ricardo, a user can press a single button and get its item.
 On Anibis, people have to converse by email to plan for buying something.
 I think Ricardo is much more suited to that.

 I have started with Anibis and have not tried the other ones.
 But if you use them, you will be limited in the number of people you can reach.
 I do not think any of the two is better than the other now.
 After a short inspection, you should choose the one you like the most.
 I should probably try Tutti again since I have never tried it since they merged with OLX.

 While it is free to publish a listing on Anibis, you can also access promotion options to make your offer seen by more people.
 Once again, I have never used that.
 If you are ready to spend some money, you are probably better off using Ricardo in the first place.

 Another option that exists is Facebook Market Place.

 It is very similar to Anibis.
 It works in the same way, providing classified advertisements.
 However, if you are already using Facebook, you do not have to create a new account to use it.
-It is directly available inside Facebook.
+It is directly available on Facebook.

 Many people are using Facebook Marketplace to sell large furniture, for instance.
 I think this is the best website for selling furniture.

-Keep in mind that there are things you are not allowed to sell on Facebook Marketplace.
+Remember that there are things you are not allowed to sell on Facebook Marketplace.
 For instance, you cannot sell animals, weapons, or adult products.